-- (1) This column includes all Common Shares directly or indirectly beneficially owned or over which control or direction is exercised. - (2) For 2012, this value is calculated using \$27.37 per share, being the weighted average closing price of the Common Shares on the TSX for the 90-day period ending March 2, 2012.
-For 2011, this value was calculated using \$28.99 per share, being the weighted average closing price of the Common Shares on the TSX for the 90-day period ending March 4, 2011. - (3) Our director share ownership requirements state that directors are to hold Common Shares and/or share units equal to at least five times their annual retainer. - (4) Mr. Aitken is the President and Chief Executive Officer and therefore does not receive any compensation as a director.
-See "Share Ownership Requirements" on page 41for information regarding Mr. Aitken's holdings and ownership requirements. - (5) Mr. Choquette is not standing for re-election at the 2012 Annual General Meeting. - (6) Mr. Hamilton is Chairman of the Board and therefore in 2012 his percentage of share ownership requirement achieved and the amount at risk as a multiple of annual retainer are calculated as five times his annual retainer of \$150,000. - (7) Mr. Poole resigned as a director in June 2003 and was reappointed in September 2003.
+- (1) Pierre Choquette retired as a director in April 2012 and therefore is not included in this table. - (2) This column includes all Common Shares directly or indirectly beneficially owned or over which control or direction is exercised. - (3) For 2013, this value is calculated using \$34.20 per share, being the weighted average closing price of the Common Shares on the TSX for the 90-day period ending March 8, 2013.
+For 2012, this value was calculated using \$27.37 per share, being the weighted average closing price of the Common Shares on the TSX for the 90-day period ending March 2, 2012. - (4) Our director share ownership requirements state that directors are to hold Common Shares and/or share units equal to at least five times their annual retainer. - (5) Mr. Aitken was President & CEO in 2012 and therefore had share ownership requirements applicable to that position in 2012.
+Mr. Aitken did not hold any RSUs on March 2, 2012 and for him, the RSU column for 2012 represents 50% of the PSUs that he held at that time.
+The RSU column for 2013 represents 50% of the number of PSUs he holds (97,902) as well as the number of RSUs he holds (3,000). - (6) Mr. Floren was not appointed to the Board until he was named President & CEO effective as of January 1, 2013.
+See "Share Ownership Requirements" on page 43 for information regarding Mr. Floren's holdings and ownership requirements. - (7) Mr. Hamilton is Chairman of the Board and therefore in 2013 his percentage of share ownership requirement achieved and the amount at risk as a multiple of annual retainer are calculated as five times his annual retainer of \$150,000. - (8) Mr. Poole resigned as a director in June 2003 and was reappointed in September 2003.